-Try to keep your CV to a maximum of two pages, you do not want the recruiter to get bored reading it as it is too long.
+Try to keep your CV to a maximum of two pages – the hiring manager will usually be very time-poor so won’t have time to review anything longer.
 Remember to proofread any document you send it to recruiters and employers.
-Look for any spelling and grammatical errors.
-If your CV includes bullet points, ensure they are all the same and follow suit.
+Look for any spelling and grammatical errors and if your CV includes bullet points, ensure they are all the same and follow suit.

 Avoid the irrelevant

 Be realistic when writing your CV.
 Keep all information relevant.
 If you are applying for a particular role, tailor your CV to suit the job spec.
-If you have covered areas in another role which may fit the position which you are applying for, make sure you mention this.
-By tailoring your CV to match the job spec, you will be standing out to potential employers and will be far more appealing than a candidate who may not have the experience required.
+If you have covered elements in another role which may fit the position that you are applying for, make sure you mention this.
+By adapting your CV to match the job spec, you will be far more appealing than a candidate who may not have the experience required.
 When writing your CV, make sure you are always thinking about what you are writing.
 Avoid the obvious and ensure you do not waffle on.
 Try to bullet point your key responsibilities in your previous roles to stay succinct.

 Mind the gap

-Make reasons for leaving jobs clear – it could be that you felt that you were no longer busy and felt you needed a new challenge, or it may be that you were made redundant.
-Reasons such as these are not negatives and your consultant will appreciate you being straight with them.
+You should also make reasons for leaving jobs clear – it could be that you felt that you were no longer busy and felt you needed a new challenge, or it may be that you were made redundant.
+Reasons such as these are not negatives and your consultant will appreciate your honesty.

 Never, ever lie on your CV

 It is common that candidates tell a fib or two on their CV.
 This may be in the hobbies and interests section, where it mentions that they enjoy team sports and cooking.
 However, others have made the mistake in lying about qualifications, salaries and achievements.
 Employers do carry out background checks on their candidates and if they find something that doesn’t match up, it can lead in a retracting of an offer at a later stage.
-If an employer finds out that you have not been truthful on your CV, you will be seen as untrustworthy.
-Friends may tell you to bend the truth slightly to make your Curriculum Vitae stand out from others, but in the long term, this can be a massive error.
+The consequences are never positive, so it’s essential to make sure your CV is a true and honest representation of your experience.